warkrismagic/mcp-ui-fork_research/docs/src/guide/introduction.md

 - **Flexible**: Supports both direct HTML content and external applications
 - **Future-proof**: Extensible design supports new resource types as they're added

-## Next Steps

-- [Getting Started](./getting-started.md) - Set up your development environment
-- [Server SDK](./server/overview.md) - Learn to create resources
-- [Client SDK](./client/overview.md) - Learn to render resources
-- [Protocol Details](./protocol-details.md) - Understand the underlying protocol

 ## Philosophy

 Allowing MCP servers to respond with UI snippets is a powerful way to create interactive experiences in hosts.
 Nailing down the best way to do it is challenging, and is an ongoing discussion in the MCP community and the [UI Community Working Group](https://github.com/modelcontextprotocol-community/working-groups/issues/35).
 This project is an experimental playground for MCP-UI ideas, that aims to test out philosophies in the wild.

+## Next Steps

+- [Getting Started](./getting-started.md) - Set up your development environment
+- [Client SDK](./client/overview.md) - Learn to render UI resources
+- [Typescript Server SDK](./server/typescript/overview.md) - Learn to create UI resources in Typescript
+- [Ruby Server SDK](./server/ruby/overview.md) - Learn to create UI resources in Ruby
+- [Protocol Details](./protocol-details.md) - Understand the underlying protocol